News

 The national currencies—Lesotho loti, Namibian dollar, and Swazi lilangeni—are pegged to the South African rand, meaning they hold the same value as the rand.
 But, while each country within the Common Monetary Area (CMA) has its own national currency, these are only legal tender within their borders, whereas the South African rand is accepted as legal tender across all CMA member countries.

-Starting Monday, South African account holders will be unable to make EFT payments to accounts in other CMA countries, and will also not be able to receive EFT payments from countries like Namibia.
+Starting Monday, South African account holders are unable to make EFT payments to accounts in other CMA countries, and are also not able to receive EFT payments from countries like Namibia.
 Debit orders must now be initiated from accounts within their respective CMA countries.

 The South African Reserve Bank explained that debit and credit payments will be treated as cross-border transactions, necessitating more stringent due diligence measures.